 The Merriam Webster definition of a machine is “an assemblage of parts that transmit forces, motion, and energy one to another in a predetermined manner.”
-Take away our usual surroundings and seeming certainties, and what we are really like gets revealed.
-In the upcoming “Man and Machine” issue, a contemporary woman describes what it is like to go from ordinary busy life to a silent Buddhist retreat where the radically simple conditions show her how far from unity she was, how captive to mechanical patterns.
+Take away our usual surroundings and routines we can suddenly see our own mechanical patterns.
+This is apparent when we go on retreat.

-We can have the same insight in the midst of a great shock or disruption or in front of an unusual demand.
-This happened to me on the Metro North train just after 9/11, on that day that my 11-year-old daughter lamented she wasn’t born in Middle Earth.
+We can have some of the same insight in the midst of a great shock or loss.
+This happened to me on the Metro North train one day.
 The train pulled into a station, the doors slid open and a young woman got on and sat down next to Alexandra and I. As soon as the train started rolling again, the woman asked us if we would mind watching her lunch box while she went to the rest room.
 We happened to be facing a shiny new poster that read: “If you see something, say something,” meaning that passengers should alert conductor to any suspicious objects or activities because they might be bombs or bombers.

 After hesitating, I nodded yes to the smiling young woman and Alex looked at me and did the same and the woman trotted off up the aisle.
 After all, this was clearly a perfectly innocent lunch box and we had to guard against losing all civility and reason in the wake of this tragedy, didn’t we?
 But the woman didn’t come back for what seemed a very long time.